mohitpai/journey-optimizer.en/help/using/campaigns/api-triggered-campaigns.md

     >[!NOTE]
     >
     >You can pass additional data into the API payload that you can leverage to personalize your message.
 [Learn more](#contextual)
+    >
+    >Using a large number or heavy contextual data in your content may impact performances.

 1. In the **[!UICONTROL Audience]** section, specify the namespace to use to identify the individuals from the segment.